mccright/rand-notes/SDR-Temp-Junk-Notes.md

 root@hostname:~ grep -i dvb /boot/config-$(uname -r) | wc -l
 191
 root@hostname:~

+When the setting is y, it is built in the kernel, when set to m, it is a loadable module.

 **HP ZBook 17, Windows 10 Enterprise: Fail Unknown USB Device (Device Descriptor Request Failed)**